Avik Mukherjee

 Teaching

 My teaching interests revolve around practical and impactful agricultural practices, focusing on educating farmers, stakeholders, and community members in areas critical to sustainable and profitable farming in Arizona.
 Key teaching areas may include:1) Climate Adaptation and Resilience2) Pest and Wedd Management3) Efficient Water Management4) Crop and Soil ManagementI tailor these topics to local needs and use applied research to deliver hands-on, relevant guidance through workshops, field days, and tent talks.
-Their teaching aims to enhance agricultural efficiency, sustainability, and profitability while building strong community connections.
+My teaching aims to enhance agricultural efficiency, sustainability, and profitability while building strong community connections.

 Research